palash2594/RIP-V2/src/README.md

-# MulticastTestEnvironment
+# Routing Information Protocol (version 2)
-A Docker environment for testing networking Java programs
+A Docker environment for running and testing the RIP protocol.

 This uses the Docker OpenJDK container with added iptables to run Java applications.
 A web interface is provided to dynamically block containers from talking with certain other containers as needed for testing.
-Although originally designed for testing multicast applications, it can work with any networking java application.

-### To build
+### To build docker image
-This will also build any java files in the current directory in the container.

-`docker build -t javaapptest . `
+`docker build -t ripprotocol . `

 ### To create the node network
 Only needs to be done once.